profsmith89/ctps/_sources/chap11.md

 [^fn6]: Using an emoji for my dog shows the limitations of ASCII art, which depends upon monospaced characters.
 Emoji don't abide by monospacing.
 Please excuse the poor spacing caused by the dog face.
 I find it more fun to look at this emoji than a bland 's' character.

+[^fn7]: The asterisk characters are printed to the terminal in blue because of the use of the escape codes you see in the definition of \`EXPLORED\` in \`dogwalk.py\`.
+You can learn more about these codes through an ALE in Chapter 6.

-[^fn7]: The combination of \`sim.py\` and \`dogwalk.py\` was inspired by Program 1.4.4 in *Computer Science: An Interdisciplinary Approach* by Robert Sedgewick and Kevin Wayne (2017, p.
+[^fn8]: The \`sim.py\` and \`dogwalk.py\` were inspired by Program 1.4.4 in *Computer Science: An Interdisciplinary Approach* by Robert Sedgewick and Kevin Wayne (2017, p.
 113).

+[^fn9]: You might notice that the for-loop inside the \`sim\` function (line 16) names the loop variable \`\_\`.
+This is another Python convention you'll often see employed when we need a loop body to iterate a known number of times, but we don't need the iteration count during the loop's execution.
+The programmer is saying that the loop variable is intentionally unused.

-[^fn8]: John V. Guttag (2021). *Introduction to Computation and Programming Using Python: With Application to Understanding Data*, third edition.
+[^fn10]: John V. Guttag (2021). *Introduction to Computation and Programming Using Python: With Application to Understanding Data*, third edition.
 The MIT Press.

-[^fn9]: I don't fault the designers of Python for not clearly separating interface from implementation.
+[^fn11]: I don't fault the designers of Python for not clearly separating interface from implementation.
 I've programmed in other languages that require a rigid interface specification, and I personally don't think it helps.
 The syntax of a programming language simply is not a good place to try to explain a data type's abstraction.
 Python's approach is saying, in effect, that the interface is in the code that follows, but you probably want to read something in English to best understand it.

-[^fn10]: I show only \`Pin.\_\_init\_\_\`, which is spelled with two leading and two trailing underbar characters.\`CitySqGrid.\_\_init\_\_\` does work appropriate for one of its instances.
+[^fn12]: I show only \`Pin.\_\_init\_\_\`, which is spelled with two leading and two trailing underscore characters.
+In \`city.py\`, \`CitySqGrid.\_\_init\_\_\` does work appropriate for one of its instances.
 For instance, it makes sure that the city is between 2 and 20 buildings on a side and that this number is an even (so that there is a single central location).

-[^fn11]: A function within a class namespace is what is called a method.
+[^fn13]: A function within a class namespace is what is called a method.

-[^fn12]: While Python doesn't require the name \`self\`, it is highly recommended that you follow this common practice.
+[^fn14]: While Python doesn't require the name \`self\`, it is highly recommended that you follow this common practice.
 If you do, other Python programmers will immediately know what you're doing.

-[^fn13]: As well as the values in \`self.note\`, \`self.stars\`, and \`self.icon\`.
+[^fn15]: As well as the values in \`self.note\`, \`self.stars\`, and \`self.icon\`.

-[^fn14]: Programming with class variables is tricky.
+[^fn16]: Programming with class variables is tricky.
 If you'd like to learn more about them, I encourage you to read a book focused on the object-oriented properties of Python.

-[^fn15]: Nishant Gupta's short Medium article titled "[Understanding Python Property Decorators: Getters, Setters](https://medium.com/nishkoder/understanding-python-property-decorators-getters-setters-57d6b535e5d2)" describes the basics of how Python supports this pattern.
+[^fn17]: Nishant Gupta's short Medium article titled "[Understanding Python Property Decorators: Getters, Setters](https://medium.com/nishkoder/understanding-python-property-decorators-getters-setters-57d6b535e5d2)" describes the basics of how Python supports this pattern.

-[^fn16]: There's nothing in Python stopping you from using, for example, the name \`\_\_distance\_\_\` except convention in the Python programming community.
+[^fn18]: There's nothing in Python stopping you from using, for example, the name \`\_\_distance\_\_\` except convention in the Python programming community.
 By following the convention, experienced Python programmers know what you're doing.

-[^fn17]: This map closely resembles the one used in Week 0 (Search) of [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai).
+[^fn19]: This map closely resembles the one used in Week 0 (Search) of [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai).
 I thank David Malan and his team for the use of it.